Kevin Pillar Player Props: Braves vs. Marlins

 - Pillar has a double, a home run and two walks while hitting .211.

-- In seven of 12 games this season, Pillar has picked up at least one hit, including one game with multiple hits.
+- In seven of 12 games this year, Pillar has picked up at least one hit, including one game with multiple hits.

-- He has scored in three of 12 games so far this season.
+- He has scored in three games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.